heroiclabs/nakama-docs/docs/install-binary.md

 ## Install Nakama on MacOS

-You’ll need to be running MacOS 10.9 (Mavericks) to run Nakama.
+You’ll need to be running MacOS 10.9 (Mavericks) or greater to run Nakama.

 ### Homebrew